roboll/helmfile/README.md

       - name: address
         value: https://vault.example.com
       - name: db.password
-        value: "{{ env \"DB_PASSWORD\" }}"    # value taken from environment variable.
+        value: {{ env "DB_PASSWORD" }}    # value taken from environment variable.
 Quotes are necessary.
 Will throw an error if the environment variable is not set. $DB_PASSWORD needs to be set in the calling environment ex: export DB_PASSWORD='password1'
       - name: proxy.domain
-        value: "{{ env \"PLATFORM_ID\" }}.my-domain.com" # Interpolate environment variable with a fixed string
+        value: {{ env "PLATFORM_ID" }}.my-domain.com # Interpolate environment variable with a fixed string

   # Local chart example
   - name: grafana                            # name of this release